Author Interview: Faye Hall

 What is the best advice you have ever been given?

-To write the stories you want to read, and a bad first draft is better than a blank page.
+A bad first draft is better than a blank page.

 What are you reading now?